Skip to content

 Beware of phone spoofing - criminals use sophisticated technology to make the number calling you, appear like it's a genuine number, not their actual caller ID.

-Don't assume that because the call sounds genuine, that it is - Fraudsters can play recorded sounds in the background to make it sound like a call centre.
+Don't assume that because the call sounds genuine, that it is - Criminals can play recorded sounds in the background to make it sound like a call centre.

 If you receive a suspicious or unexpected call, always verify it by terminating the call and phoning back using an independently checked phone number, such as one from an official website.